wing-puah/thegeekwing-jekyll/_posts/musings/2018-03-01-goodbye-kiddos.md

 ## Coach is leaving.

 You might be wondering where am I. You might ask about me.
 And maybe, most likely, in a year or two, you will completely forget about this phase in your life.
 The teachings, lessons and games will barely hold a smidgen in your mind.
 You will have more important things to remember.
 You will have more friends, more games and more life lessons.
-The troubles that you cause, the tear that you shed and the tantrum you throw.
+The troubles that you cause, the tears that you shed and the tantrums that you throw.
 You are going to forget them.

 ## Coach will miss you.

-Like your memories that will surely tuck away beneath the surface, I will too gradually forget your words, your names and finally your faces.
+Like your memories that will surely be tucked away beneath the surface, I will too gradually forget your words, your names and finally your faces.
 Nevertheless, at least for a while, it is going to be weird.
 At this stage in life, I have thought that I am almost void of emotions.
-Happiness, sadness, excitement, grieve, all but just different perspectives to the situation.
+Happiness, sadness, excitement, grieve, all but different perspectives to the situation.
 I feel genuinely upset that I'm leaving, even if it all for the better.

 Tearing away.
 It feels like a little of me just die.
 Rotten and buried.

-## Emotion don't triumph over logic.
+## Emotions don't triumph over logic.

 Maybe.
 Maybe I am not always this way.
 If I am in my [early twenties](https://www.thegeekwing.com/musings/2017/03/26/a-letter-to-myself-in-my-early-twenties/), I could have stuck with you for a bit longer perhaps.
 The belief system is different and all that matters are the fight for what you feel strongly in.